Chrysaora fuscescens: Physiology

-Chrysaora fuscescens swim using jet propulsion by squeezing their bell and pushing water behind them, allowing them to swim against currents, although most of the time they prefer to simply float.
-Sometimes they pick up hitchhikers, including small fish and crabs, which hide inside the sea nettle's bell and may feed on it.
+Chrysaora fuscescens swim using jet propulsion by squeezing their bell and pushing water behind them, allowing them to swim against currents, although most of the time they simply float.
+Occasionally, they pick up hitchhikers, including small fish and crabs, which hide inside the sea nettle's bell and may feed on it.

 The Chrysaora fuscescens use light sensing organs called ocelli to migrate from the deeper waters of the ocean to the surface.

 Reproduction

 Chrysaora fuscescens is capable of both sexual reproduction in the medusa stage and asexual reproduction in the polyp stage.
 The life cycle of C. fuscescens begins when females catch sperm released by the males to fertilize the eggs she has produced and is holding in her mouth.
-These fertilized eggs remain attached to her oral arms, and there they grow into flat bean-shaped planula.
-Once they grow into flower-shaped polyps, they are released into the ocean where they attach themselves to a solid surface and undergo asexual reproduction.
+These fertilized eggs remain attached to her oral arms, and there they grow into flat bean-shaped planula, the free-swimming larval stage of cnidarians.
+After they grow into flower-shaped polyps, they are released into the ocean where they attach themselves to a solid surface and undergo asexual reproduction.
 The polyp makes identical copies of itself by means of budding, where the new polyp grows from its side.
 After the new polyp is fully formed, it too is released into the ocean and undergoes metamorphosis as it grows, developing a bell, arms, and tentacles until it is a fully formed medusa.